-With summer comes one of our favorite holidays – the 4th of July, which often includes a long weekend, spending time with family or friends, and (hopefully) some quality water time at a backyard pool, splash pad or lake.
+One of our favorite parts about summer is the 4th of July!
+Typically, this includes a long weekend, spending time with friends and family, and (hopefully) some quality water time at a backyard pool, splash pad, or lake.

-When lots of people, especially kids, get together near water, make sure everyone in the area agrees to the same rules.
+When lots of people, especially kids, get together near water, make sure everyone in the area agrees to the same set of ground rules.
 We encourage you to download and print our 6 Rules flyer and have it handy.
 As a top-line reminder:

-- Parents are responsible: Supervise kids closely and turn off the phone.
+- Parents are responsible: Supervise kids closely and keep phones turned off.

 - No one swims alone.